 The one constant for shipping service providers, regardless of their niche market and size, is the need to deal with shipping fees and expenses.
 It is an ongoing challenge that can often separate successful shippers from those that struggle to keep up with volatile markets and shifting consumer demands.
 Adjusting quickly to unanticipated changes and disruptions, including increased shipping fees, is vital for ongoing success.
 According to Quickbase’s recent Supply Chain Resiliency Survey, shipping and transportation companies are reacting to unexpected changes in the supply chain services, shipping expenses, and disruptions on a weekly (43%) and daily (36%) basis.
 Successful shipping services come down to effective shipping cost control and improved visibility and insights without exacerbating port congestion concerns.

 The true solution is to find the right partnerships and providers that can track cargo from origin port to destination port, through transloads and with GPS to track all downstream movements.
-Port X has that capability, helping your company to save on the soft costs of demurrage, detention and per diem by planning everything and leaving nothing to chance.
-Port X can put the resources in place for drivers, yard managers, warehousing, equipment, packaging and labor together weeks before cargo ever arrives.
+Port X Logistics has that capability, helping your company to save on the soft costs of demurrage, detention and per diem by planning everything and leaving nothing to chance.
+Port X Logistics can put the resources in place for drivers, yard managers, warehousing, equipment, packaging and labor together weeks before cargo ever arrives.
 In turn, your company can reduce the risk of incurring the 3 D’s of logistics by simply partnering with Port X Logistics.
 Contact Port X Logistics to get a handle on shipping fees and expenses and improve 3D visibility today!